Hypothesis, Objectives, Study Design

 The DATURA trial is a phase III, multi-center, two-arm, open-label, randomised controlled superiority trial to compare the efficacy and the safety of two different TB regimens during the initial phase of treatment in HIV-infected adults and adolescents hospitalised for TB with CD4 ≤ 100 cells/μL over 48 weeks: intensified TB treatment and standard TB treatment.

-It will be conducted in Cambodia, Cameroon, Guinea, Uganda, Vietnam and Zambia.
+It will be conducted in Cambodia, Cameroon, Guinea, Uganda, Mozambique and Zambia.

 DATURA is registered in ClinicalTrials.gov : NCT04738812